Dog Walking - Canicross

 All dogs are treated with the same care and attention I show my own dogs, using FF techniques and understanding of behaviours/body language and breed specifics instead of tools to manage behaviours.
 Each dog is treated, managed, and assessed as individuals, as well as part of the group as a whole should they be in group walks.

-Walk locations, dogs, pick up/drop offs and all handling situations are risk assessed, with protocols in place to ensure all dogs are set up for success.
+There are many steps and protocol in place, here are some examples, walk locations, dogs, pick up/drop offs and all handling situations are risk assessed, with protocols in place to ensure all dogs are set up for success.
+Any incidents are logged, owners notified, and changes are made.
+Maintaining my canine first aid certifications and continuing to actively learn about all things canine.

 I generally keep my groups to numbers of 4, however according to my insurance coverage and local guidance and regulations, I am permitted in all the areas I walk to walk a group of 6 maximum.
 Worth noting there are several areas in Surrey who have specific number regulations and these are adhered too should I walk in these areas.